dosbenjamin/eleventy-webpack-boilerplate/README.md

 # Name and location of favicon.
 By default it is located in the src folder
 APP_FAVICON = 'favicon.png'

-# Enable this to convert every jpg and png to webp
+# Enable this to convert jpg/png to webp
 APP_WEBP = true
 ```
 ⚠️ Don't forget to rename `.env.example` into `.env` !